odpi/egeria/open-metadata-publication/website/connector-catalog/generic-folder-watchdog-governance-action-service.md

 There are two request types that control its modes of operation:

-* **process-single-event** to request it monitors for a single specific event and then completes.
+* **member-of-folder** to request it monitors for file assets that are directly in the named folder.
-* **process-multiple-events** to request it continuously monitors for events until it fails.
+* **nested-in-folder** to request it monitors for file assets that are either directly in the named folder or any sub-folder.
-If the engine host server where it is running is restarted, this governance action service is also restarted.

 Any of the configuration properties can be overridden by request parameters of the same name.

 #### Action Targets

-The **instanceToMonitor** property can be supplied as a name action target.
+The **folderTarget** property can be supplied as a named action target.
 Using action targets allows the instance to be dynamically controlled and for multiple instances to be monitored.

 #### Completion Status and Guards

-This service will only complete and produce a guard if it encounters an unrecoverable error or it is set up to listen for a single event and that event occurs.
+This service will only complete and produce a guard if it encounters an unrecoverable error.

-On completion, this governance action service uses:
+In which case, this governance action service uses:

-* `CompletionStatus.ACTIONED` with guard `monitoring-complete` - requested single event occurred, or
+* `CompletionStatus.FAILED` with guard `monitoring-failed`

+It is also possible to shutdown the governance action service by setting

-* `CompletionStatus.FAILED` with guard `monitoring-failed` - monitor not configured correctly or failed
+* `CompletionStatus.ACTIONED` with guard `monitoring-completed`

+in the governance action.

 ## Examples of use